George Colborne Nugent: Second Boer War

-Service in London
+Inter-war years

-In 1901 Nugent was made commandant of the School of Instruction for Officers of the Auxiliary Forces.
+Nugent was made commandant of the School of Instruction for Officers of the Auxiliary Forces.
 Based at Chelsea Barracks, it provided training for the part-time officers of the Militia, Yeomanry and the Volunteer Force.
 In May 1908 he was promoted to lieutenant colonel and took command of the 1st Battalion, Irish Guards.
-As commanding officer (CO) of the battalion, Nugent was appointed a Member of the Royal Victorian Order (MVO) by King Edward VII in January 1909.
+As the battalion's commanding officer (CO), Nugent was appointed a Member of the Royal Victorian Order (MVO) by King Edward VII in January 1909.

 Nugent became commander of the regiment and the regimental district in July 1909.
-This brought him the rank of temporary colonel, and also made him ex-officio commander of the 5th London Infantry Brigade in the Territorial Force (TF), newly formed from the Volunteer Force.
+This brought him the rank of temporary colonel, and also made him ex-officio commander of the 5th London Infantry Brigade, in the Territorial Force (TF), newly formed from the Volunteer Force.
 The brigade comprised four battalions (17th–20th) of the London Regiment and formed part of the 2nd London Division.
-He was promoted to substantive colonel in December 1911.

-On completion of his four-year term commanding the district and brigade, Nugent was appointed commandant of the Duke of York's Royal Military School at Dover, Kent in July 1913.
+He was promoted to substantive colonel in December 1911 and on completion of his four-year term commanding the district and brigade, Nugent was appointed commandant of the Duke of York's Royal Military School at Dover, Kent, in July 1913.

 First World War

 Nugent presumably during the First World War.

 Nugent was still commandant when the First World War broke out in August 1914.
-When Charles FitzClarence, VC (who had succeeded him in command of the Irish Guards' regimental district and the 5th London Brigade) was transferred to command the 1st (Guards) Brigade in the British Expeditionary Force (BEF), Nugent was brought back to command the 5th London Brigade.
+When Colonel Charles FitzClarence (who had succeeded him in command of the Irish Guards' regimental district and the 5th London Brigade) was transferred to command the 1st (Guards) Brigade in the British Expeditionary Force (BEF), Nugent was brought back to command the 5th London Brigade.
 He was promoted to the temporary rank of brigadier general on 24 September.

 In October, the 2nd London Division was selected for service on the Western Front, where the BEF under Field Marshal Sir John French was engaged in heavy fighting, and progressive training was carried out through the winter.
 Nugent's brigade was the leading element of the division to land in France on 9 and 10 March 1915.
 In May the division (already known in France simply as 'The London Division' to distinguish it from the Regular Army's 2nd Division) took its place in the line and was designated the 47th (1/2nd London) Division, with the brigades numbered consecutively: Nugent's 5th London became the 141st (1/5th London) Brigade.

 The 47th Division took part in fighting at the battles of Aubers Ridge (9 May) and Festubert (15–25 May), but the 141st Brigade was only marginally involved.
 During a quiet period of trench-holding, Nugent was killed by a stray bullet on 31 May, "in "Sidbury" Trench near Point Fixe.
 He was buried at 5.30 pm. in Béthune Cemetery.
 Major-Gen Munro, Gen Sergeant, Maj-Gen Barter and representatives of units were present at the funeral".
 A company of the 24th Battalion, London Regiment "in the Béthune area acted as escort.
 The Buglers of the 6th London Field Ambulance sounded the Last Post".